- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - My Account

 Robin Harris was born on this date in 1953.
 He was a Black comedian and actor.

 He was born in Chicago, where his father was a welder and his mother a factory seamstress.
-In 1961, the family moved to Los Angeles where he attended Manual Arts High School.
+In 1961, the family moved to Los Angeles, where he attended Manual Arts High School.
 A track star, Harris got a scholarship and attended Ottawa University in Kansas.
-It was during this time that Harris began to hone his craft of comedy.
+During this time, Harris began to hone his craft of comedy.
 He worked for Hughes Aircraft, a rental car company, and Security Pacific Bank to pay his bills.
 In 1980, he debuted at Los Angeles’ Comedy Store with little response.

 From there, Harris had a perfect platform as Pop, the no-nonsense, quick-witted father of Kid in "House Party" (1990).
 He followed up later that year with a small turn as a jazz club MC in Lee's "Mo Better Blues."

-Early in 1990, Harris was keeping a very tight schedule, which demanded much travel and long hours.
+Early in 1990, Harris kept a very tight schedule, demanding much travel and long hours.
 He had respiratory problems and often nodded off during the day.
 Arriving in his hometown for an appearance at the Chicago Regal Theater, he failed to meet friends the day after.
 His mother found him dead at his hotel on March 18, 1990.

 31934 Mission Trail